 There’s some variation in how much a freezer will cost you, depending mostly on its capacity and size.
 On the whole, upright freezers will set you back more, while chest freezers are more economical to own.
-And it’ll come as no surprise that larger models cost more than smaller ones.
+And it’ll come as no surprise that larger models cost more than smaller models.
 Upright freezers can cost between $300 to $800.

 Retailers tend to drop prices when newer models are coming out and they need to clear inventory, so keep your eyes peeled if you have the luxury of waiting to purchase.

 How to pick the best chest freezer